-This month’s challenge is about saving time.
+This month's challenge is about saving time.
 And, figuring out where you are spending too much time.
 It could be doing bills.
-It could be figuring out what meals will be served this week.
+Or maybe figuring out what meals will be served this week.
 It could be cleaning the house.
 Any task that takes away from your enjoyment of life is what we will be focusing on this month.

 There are many areas in our life that we overlook and think our time is being the most effective as possible.
 But, in actuality, we could be wasting time on mundane tasks when we could be spending more time with our family members or enjoying tasks we love.

 The challenge this month is to figure out where you can save time in your life.
 You may be asking, "why should I do this challenge?"
 There are many benefits to saving time.
 Here are 3 major benefits.